openSUSE/transactional-update/dbus/README.md

 `busctl` example:

-> busctl call org.opensuse.tukit /org/opensuse/tukit/Transaction org.opensuse.tukit.Transaction open "s" "default"
+> busctl call org.opensuse.tukit /org/opensuse/tukit/Transaction org.opensuse.tukit.Transaction Open "s" "default"

-### call
+### Call
 Executes the given command from within the transaction's **chroot environment**, resuming the transaction with the given ID; returns the exit status and the result of the given command.
 In case of errors the snapshot will not be deleted.